droglenc/NCMTH207/modules/ce/ANOVA1Transformations_CE1.md

 1. Is there a significant difference in the groups means of the transformed data?
 1. Specifically which group means (of transformed data) differ?
 1. Interpret (on the transformed scale) the smallest group mean.
+1. Interpret the smallest back-transformed group mean.
 1. Interpret (on the transformed scale) the difference in means for the paired means that are most different.
-1. Interpret the small back-transformed group mean.
 1. Interpret the back-transform difference in group means for paired means that are most different.